Wal-Mart investor ire could cloud annual meeting

-FAYETTEVILLE, Arkansas (Reuters) - Growing concern over the past actions of Wal-Mart Stores Inc (WMT.N) executives and board members threatens to cast a pall over the world’s largest retailer’s annual shareholder meeting and 50th anniversary party on Friday.
+FAYETTEVILLE, Ark., June 1 (Reuters) - Growing concern over the past actions of Wal-Mart Stores Inc executives and board members threatens to cast a pall over the world’s largest retailer’s annual shareholder meeting and 50th anniversary party on Friday.

 Large investors and a scrappy group of employee shareholders are calling for leaders such as Wal-Mart’s chief executive and its chairman to be removed from the board of directors for their alleged connection to a bribery scandal in Mexico.